sergioramalli/lalaue-test/README.md

 - use of javascript
 - understaning of SEO princples

 Complete the project to the best of your abilities.
-Once done, create a branch and upload your new version to that branch.
+Fork this branch, complete your work and upload you version of the code.
 N.B Work only on the cards not the entire page.